Eurovision 2023: release date, presenters, host city, and everything we know

 Stefano Lo Russo and Joanne Anderson during the Handover Ceremony.
 (Image credit: BBC/James Stack)

 If you'd like to watch the event, you can stream it on BBC iPlayer.
-Outside of the UK, you can catch up with the Eurovision 2023 Handover and Allocation Draw on YouTube (opens in new tab).
+Outside of the UK, you can catch up with the Eurovision 2023 Handover and Allocation Draw on YouTube.

-Where is Eurovision 2023 being held?
+Where was Eurovision 2023 held?

 Traditionally, the Eurovision Grand Final is hosted by the winning country, though this year the event is being hosted in honor of last year's winners in the UK, who were the runners-up last year.